-D. Certain U.S. Federal Income Tax Considerations for Non-U.S. Holders of Allowed Class 3 Second Lien Notes Claims
+D. Certain U.S. Federal Income Tax Considerations for Non-U.S. Holders of Allowed Claims

 The rules governing U.S. federal income taxation of a Non-U.S. holder are complex.
 The following discussion includes only certain U.S. federal income tax consequences of the Plan to Non-U.S. holders.
-The

-0| :18082484.118 187477.1 discussion does not include any non-U.S. tax considerations.
-Non-U.S. holders should consult with their own tax advisors to determine the effect of U.S. federal, state, and local tax laws, as well as any other applicable non-U.S. tax laws and/or treaties, with regard to their participation in the transactions contemplated by the Plan, their ownership of Allowed Claims, and the ownership and disposition of the common stock of Reorganized NGR Holding.
+The discussion does not include any non-U.S. tax considerations.
+Non-U.S. holders should consult with their own tax advisors to determine the effect of U.S. federal, state, and local tax laws, as well as any other applicable non-U.S. tax laws and/or treaties, with regard to their participation in the transactions contemplated by the Plan, their ownership of Allowed Claims, and the ownership and disposition of the Equity Interests in Reorganized NGR Holding or Reorganized New Gulf.